 Another way to improve the quality of your search results is to search a specific site, rather than the entire Internet.
 Most search engines allow you to run a search across one specific web address, helping you to avoid irrelevant results.

-This instructs the search engine to search all wordpress.org sites, such as www.wordpress.org, wiki.wordpress.org, and codex.wordpress.org.
+This instructs the search engine to search all wordpress.org sites, such as codex.wordpress.org, wordpress.org/support, and make.wordpress.org.

-To narrow your search down to a specific site, such as www.wordpress.org, enter:
+To narrow your search down to a specific site, such as codex.wordpress.org, enter:

-This instructs the search engine to search only the www.wordpress.org site, including the Support Forums, but not the WordPress Codex or Wiki.
+This instructs the search engine to search only the codex.wordpress.org site, which won't include results from the Support Forums.

 Other search engines provide varying ways to narrow searches down.
 Check their Advanced Search Options if available, or examine Search Engine Watch's Search Command list for details on searching by domain or url.